edysfy/Group_website/process/uxDesign.md

   <img align="center" src="supporting_images/postform.png" width="550px">
   </p>

-This post form didn't change much, though we did make a small change to this later.
+We only made one small change to this form later.
 We didn't want to display a number (1 being happy to 3 being 'sad') to represent the mood on the form.
-Instead of showing numbers, we mapped it with the text, 'happy', 'coping', and 'sad'.
+Instead of showing numbers, we mapped it with the titles: 'happy', 'coping', and 'sad'.

 ### Displaying EmotePosts

 It was obvious to us from the start that we needed use the GeoJson data created from the form above and display it on the map visually through using a marker.
-There were two options we thought of: Using a marker pin, like in google maps, or using svg circles.
-The markers (like the blue one in the pink themed screenshot) just felt to clunky, so we decided to use the circles.
-Mapbox also comes with a hover event feature, we used this to display a pop-up that contained the EmotePost data when a user hovers of a marker with their mouse.
-After feedback Zaki received from some users, we decided to map each emotion with a corresponding colour.
+There were two options we thought of: Using a marker pin, like in Google Maps, or using SVG circles.
+The markers (like the blue one in the pink themed screenshot) just felt too clunky, so we decided to use the circles.
+Mapbox also comes with a hover event feature; we used this to display a pop-up that contained the EmotePost data when a user hovers of a marker with their mouse.
+After further feedback from users, we decided to map each emotion with a corresponding colour.

 * Happy => Blue
 * Coping => Yellow
 * Sad => Red.

-For the benefit of our users being able to distinguish their own posts on the map from other user's posts, we made them distinguishable from others by adding an extra SVG on underneath the circle in the shape of a volcano. <br>
+For the benefit of our users being able to distinguish their own posts on the map from other users' posts, we added an extra SVG underneath the circle in the shape of a volcano. <br>

 <a name="heatmap"></a>
 ## The Heat Map

-We needed to take into consideration the needs of Christine, and to an extent, Dan.
+We needed to take into consideration the needs of Christina, and to an extent, Daniel.
 We needed a way to display the mood/emotions across the globe in an attractive style, so they could use this data for their interests and spark curiosity into the nature of users' posts at certain locations.
 This was on our agenda in a team scrum.
-We were looking through Mapbox's data visualization features.
+We looked through Mapbox's data visualisation features.

 There were several ideas we could use:

-* To just have the different colored circles for each EmotePost (shown in the pink prototype above) on the map.
+* To have the different colored circles for each EmotePost (shown in the pink prototype above) on the map.
-* Use Mapbox's heat map features which displays the density of a specified attribute with customizable colors.
+* Use Mapbox's heat map feature which displays the density of a specified attribute with customisable colors.
 * To create circle clustering, which clusters the data into bigger circles as you zoom out.
 * To tile the data onto a map.